Browse Curriculum

 • English V - Honors

-English VH is a full-year course focusing on the theme of the “American Dream” in literature.
-The course starts with readings and literature from the 17th century and moves up to American drama from the 20th century.
-There is a heavy emphasis on close reading and analytical writing.
+English V Honors is a full-year course focusing on the theme of the “American Dream” in literature and is distinguished by additional texts and accelerated writing assignments.
+An honors student takes the initiative during their IVth form year, proactively developing their writing and communication skills, in a way that demonstrates dedication to the study of literature.
+The course starts with literature from the 17th century and moves up to the present day, and there is a heavy emphasis on close reading and analytical writing.
 English VH asks students to support their arguments—both in their writing and in class discussion—with quotations from the reading.
-Recent texts include Scarlet Letter, Ragtime, The Great Gatsby, A Streetcar Named Desire, Death of a Salesman, A Raisin in the Sun, Fun Home, and The Adventures of Huckleberry Finn and The Heidi Chronicles and a selection of American poetry.
+Recent texts include The Reluctant Fundamentalist, There There, The Scarlet Letter, Beloved, Ragtime, On Earth We’re Briefly Gorgeous, The Great Gatsby, A Raisin in the Sun, Fun Home, The Heidi Chronicles, and a selection of American poetry.
 Some students in English VH may elect to take the AP Examination in English Language.
+This course fulfills the American Voices requirement.
+Admission to English V Honors is by invitation of the department.
+English V Honors students may elect to take additional ENGL V/VI courses in either or both semesters.

 • English VI - Magic & Witchcraft